 External Return and Forward Space Links – for defining characteristics of a space link provided by or provisioning another service package at a CSSS e.g. transfer of the forward space link for 3-way.

-Issues
+Versioning

+TBD Note: based on telecon discussion, use common approach.
+See simple services schedule for versioning example.